-In the case of the lengths, they begin to be enumerated from the meridian of Greenwich called meridian zero towards the east, are enumerated until arriving at 180 degrees, where this same meridian divides the earth (called antemeridiano), to this half it is called " East".
-Then the other half is called West, generally represented by the W (west), just as the meridians start from Greenwich but in the opposite direction from zero to 180 degrees.
+In the case of longitudes, these begin to be listed from the Greenwich meridian called the zero meridian to the east, they are listed until reaching 180 degrees, where this same meridian divides the earth (called antemeridian), this half is called " East".
+Then the other half is called West, generally represented by the W (west), the meridians still start from Greenwich but in the opposite direction from zero to 180 degrees.

 Thus a coordinate in Spain can be Latitude 39 N and length 3 W, a coordinate in Peru would be Latitude 10 S and length 74 W.

-This way of determining the coordinates that does not have to do with an altitude above sea level, since it is a vector that starts from the center of the earth towards the surface, this is the projection used by Google Earth, and this is the way of coordinates that use kml files, additionally a reference spheroid is added which is the way to approximate the surface of the earth for measurement purposes.
-Google uses WGS84 as the reference spheroid (although there are tools that allow UTM coordinates to be entered into Google Earth).
-The greatest advantage of this projection is that the coordinate is unique on the surface of the earth, although the handling of operations to calculate distances or directions is not practical for "non-geographers".
+This way of determining the coordinates that does not have to do with an altitude above sea level, since it is a vector that starts from the center of the earth towards the surface, this is the projection that Google Earth uses, and this is the way of coordinates used by kml files, additionally a reference spheroid is added which is the way to approximate the surface of the earth for measurement purposes.
+Google uses WGS84 as the reference spheroid (although there are tools that allow you to enter UTM coordinates into Google Earth).
+The greatest advantage of this projection is that the coordinate is unique on the surface of the earth, although the handling of operations to calculate distances or bearings is not practical for "non-geographers".

 The UTM coordinates

-The UTM coordinates are based on the idea of considering a reference spheroid from the cylindrical projection Traverso de Mercator.
+The UTM coordinates are based on the idea of considering a reference spheroid from the cylindrical Traverso de Mercator projection.
 The earth is always divided by meridians, in segments of six degrees forming a total of 60, these are called zones.
-The numbering of these zones is starting from the antemeridian, from zero to 60 from west to east.
+The numbering of these areas is starting from the antemeridian, from zero to 60 from west to east.

-The segments that generate the parallels go from the 84 S to the 80 N, and they are enumerated with letters that go from the C to the X (the "I" and the "O" are excluded), each segment has 8 degrees of latitude , except the X that has 12 degrees.
+The segments that generate the parallels go from 84 S to 80 N, and are numbered with letters that go from C to X (“I” and “O” are excluded), each segment has 8 degrees of latitude except the X which has 12 degrees.